deliteser112/eclipse-platform-releng-buildtools/docs/install.md

 CONTRIBUTING.md  google        javatests   README.md  WORKSPACE
 ```

-The most important directories are:
+Most of the directory tree is organized into gradle sub-projects (see
+`settings.gradle` for details).
+The following other top-level directories are
+also defined:

+*   `buildSrc` -- Gradle extensions specific to our local build and release
+    methodology.
+*   `config` -- Tools for build and code hygiene.
-*   `docs` -- the documentation (including this install guide)
+*   `docs` -- The documentation (including this install guide)
-*   `java/google/registry` -- all of the source code of the main project
+*   `gradle` -- Configuration and code managed by the gradle build system.
-*   `javatests/google/registry` -- all of the tests for the project
+*   `java-format` -- The Google java formatter and wrapper scripts to use it
+    incrementally.
 *   `python` -- Some Python reporting scripts
-*   `scripts` -- Scripts for configuring development environments
+*   `release` -- Configuration for our continuous integration process.

-Everything else, especially `third_party`, contains dependencies that are used
-by the project.
+*   `third_party` -- External dependencies.

 ## Build the codebase